gil612/FlyOOP/README.md

 # Flight Booking Process
 This code simulates a flight booking through frequent flyer program.
 There are 2 programs: Gold and Silver Passenger.
-They benefit from a higher miles factor when they book a ticket.
-A traveler must first register, either as Gold or Silver or just as "normal" passenger.
-The data of every gold and silver passenger is kept as a Passenger type, which contains an id and a current bank account.
-Current miles are set to 0.
-In every purchase the price of the ticket is redeemed from the traveler's bank account.

 This code contains method translations from the Java code, and aims to implement OOP concepts like polymorphism, inheritance and substitutability as much as possible.

-The process: A traveler must first register, either as Gold or Silver or just as "normal" passenger, with a certain n amount of money, or he can add later with a function "addToBankAccount"
+The process: A traveler must first register, either as Gold or Silver or just as "normal" passenger, with a certain n amount of money, or he can add later with a function "addToBankAccount".
 To start a new booking process, we must use the function "newTravel".
-This function implements call functions of the interface flightticket, which are bookATicket and getLoungeVoucher.
+This function calls the functions of the interface flightticket, which are bookATicket and getLoungeVoucher.

 ### Booking policy